 - Business: Spark Cash from Capital One gives you 2% cash back on everything.

-- Credit Builder: Capital One Platinum Credit Card helps you build credit by starting you off with a low credit line and increasing it after you make five on-time payments.
+- Credit Builder: The Platinum credit card from Capital One helps you build credit by starting you off with a low credit line and increasing it after you make five on-time payments.

 The number of rewards cards can be overwhelming, and that makes it difficult to choose the right card for you.
-Here are some things to ask yourself to help narrow down your rewards card selection:
+Here are some things to ask yourself to help narrow down your options:

 - What will you purchase with the card?
-If it’s travel or online shopping, look for a card that features extra rewards in those categories.
-If it’s everyday purchases, like groceries or gas, find a card that gives extra rewards for those.
+If you’ll be making travel purchases or shopping online, look for a card that features extra rewards in those categories.
+If you’ll be making everyday purchases, like groceries or gas, find a card that gives extra rewards for those.

 - Will you pay in full every month or carry a balance?
 If you will carry a balance, even sometimes, look for a card with a low interest rate.
 If not, look for a card with no annual fee.

 - Will you transfer a balance from another card?
-If so, find a card with an introductory balance transfer rate and low or no fee.
+If so, find a card with an introductory balance transfer rate and either no fee or a low one.

 - How will you use your rewards?
-If you want cash back, look for cards that specialize in that.
+If you want cash back, look for cards that offer that.
 If you travel frequently, a travel card might provide more lucrative rewards.

 Once you’ve determined what’s important to you in a rewards credit card, you need to compare the various features of rewards cards.

 Take the time to compare the rewards credit cards you’re interested in, and be on the lookout for any new offerings on the market.